fltk/fltk/README.Unix.txt

 -------------------------------------------------------------------
   Note: usage of autotools, configure, and included Makefiles to build the FLTK library is no longer available since FLTK 1.5.0.
-  You must use CMake instead, see README.CMake.txt.
+  You must use CMake instead, see below and/or README.CMake.txt.
 -------------------------------------------------------------------